rubytune/perf_check_daemon/README.md

 1) A Sinatra app that receives webhooks from github

-When a certain user is mentionned, it will fire off
+When a certain user is mentioned, it will fire off

 2) A resque job that automates Rails performance testing via [perf_check](https://github.com/rubytune/perf_check).